Inanna of Zabalam: Third millennium BCE

-Inanna of Zabalam belonged to the local pantheon of the state (later province) of Umma, though as noted by Manuel Molina, her cult likely had "supraregional" significance already in the late Uruk period.
-In the Early Dynastic period she appears in the zame hymns, and one of the strophes directly identifies her with Nin-UM, her possible earlier name.
+Inanna of Zabalam belonged to the local pantheon of the state (later province) of Umma, though as noted by Manuel Molina, her cult likely already had "supraregional" significance in the late Uruk period.
+In the Early Dynastic period she is attested in the Zame Hymns.
+The eleventh out of seventy hymns forming the full sequence is focused on her.
+The relatively early placement reflects her religious importance.
+The hymn concludes with a line referring to her with the name Nin-UM.
+This theonym occurs for a second time in the penultimate hymn, where the goddess is mentioned alongside Utu and Ištaran.
+The following line lists three weapons, a net, a bow and a lapis lazuli club (šita2), presumed to be attributes of the deities, as other sources associate Utu with nets and Inanna with clubs; evidence for a bow being Ištaran's weapon is however lacking otherwise.
+Manfred Krebernik and Jan Lisman propose that the mention of these three deities reflects the presence of statues representing them in the temple of the main deity lauded in the hymn, Ninniĝara.
+The toponym listed is Kullaba.

-Literary texts such as Inanna's Descent and the hymn Inanna F indicate that Inanna's temple in Zabalam was known as Gigunna (Gi-gun4ki-na).
+Later literary texts such as Inanna's Descent and the hymn Inanna F indicate that Inanna's temple in Zabalam was known as Gigunna (Gi-gun4ki-na).
 In the Sargonic period, it was rebuilt by Naram-Sin or Shar-Kali-Sharri.
 However, only remnants of a later Old Babylonian structure have been found during excavations, last of which took part in 2001–2002 on behalf of State Board of Antiquities and Heritage of Iraq, but further research on the site is not possible due to extensive looting in the aftermath of the Iraq War rendering it "almost completely destroyed and virtually irrecoverable to archaeology."
 The temple was seemingly the center of economic activity of the city.
 Most of the documents which presumably originated in Zabalam come from the temple's archive, though provenance is often difficult to establish due to the entire area surrounding ancient Umma and Zabalam being affected by looting.